CCICB/CRUX/README.md

 # CRUX

 ## Description

-An R package that provides a graphical interface for cohort-level tertiary cancer analysis.
+A shiny app that simplifies cohort-level, tertiary cancer analysis.
 You can import your own data, or use public TCGA or PCAWG datasets.

+> **Success**
+> CRUX is now live at https://ccicb.shinyapps.io/crux/

 ## Manual
 A **manual** describing the installation and use of **CRUX** can be found [**here**](https://crux-docs.readthedocs.io/en/latest/index.html)